Kamal-Singh22/Find-the-Longest-Consecutive-Sequence-in-an-Array/README.md

 Update the longestStreak whenever a longer sequence is found.

 Time Complexity: O(n), since each number is visited once.
-Space Complexity: O(n), for storing elements in a HashSet.
+Space Complexity: O(n), for storing elements in a HashSet......